news

 ADVERTISEMENT

 19-year-old Chad is Franke and Kevin's eldest son.
-In July 2024, he started real estate school.
+In July 2024, he started real estate school and earlier this year, he got engaged to his girlfriend, Kam Anderson.

-On the one-year anniversary since Franke and Hildebrandt's arrests, Chad posted on Snapchat "Happy Prisonversary" with a photo of his mother before her arrest.
+On the one-year anniversary of Franke and Hildebrandt's arrests, Chad posted on Snapchat "Happy Prisonversary" with a photo of his mother before her arrest.

 Chad, who had already moved out of the family home before the arrests, also mentioned Hildebrandt in another post.